CHIRPS-GEFS

 Accessing CHIRPS-GEFS

 Forecast data are provided for several time periods to support users.
-The table above provides links to the latest forecasts and to the historical data archive for most time periods, in GeoTIFF format (0.05-degree, 50N to 50S, 180W to 180E).
-All data is available here.
+The table above provides links to the latest forecasts and to a historical data archive for most time periods, in GeoTIFF format (0.05-degree, 60°N to 60°S, 180°W to 180°E).
+CHIRPS-GEFS data is available here for download and through the Early Warning Explorer.

 How to cite this data

 This page is the registered CHIRPS-GEFS data repository.
-The assigned DataCite DOI is doi:10.15780/G2PH2M.
+The assigned DataCite DOI doi:10.15780/G2PH2M.

 Please cite CHIRPS-GEFS data as: CHIRPS-GEFS Precipitation Forecasts https://doi.org/10.15780/G2PH2M (2021).
 Data was accessed on [DATE].